 Mavrovouni Beach, Gytheio

 On the east coast of the Mani Peninsula is Mavrovouni Beach, another one of the largest beaches in the Peloponnese.
-This long sandy beach spans 6 km and has gorgeous views of the sea and nearby mountain range.
+This long sandy beach spans 6 km and has gorgeous sea views and a nearby mountain range.

 Photo credits: France via Flickr CC